What is The Beatles Story Liverpool?

 Just a simple white room with a white piano, guitar, and just one song playing on the speakers: “Imagine.”
 Tears were shed, again.

-My Review of the Beatles Story
+My Review of The Beatles Story Liverpool

 I loved visiting the Beatles Story in Liverpool.
 Of the two Beatles museums, this was in my opinion a far better experience.
 It was immersive it was engaging with loads of stories and original artefacts from this legendary band.
 The building is large enough to stretch out and get some space so you have time to reflect on the Beatles and their story.
 On our last visit there were groups of school children walking round with special questionnaires .
 It was wonderful to hear them talk of Paul McCartney, John Lennon, George Harrison and Ringo Starr in their young Liverpool accents!

-Visiting the Beatles Story
+Is the Beatles Story Worth Visiting?

-The Beatles Story is open daily from 9am to 4pm on most days (but do check!).
+You can buy tickets on the day but an advance ticket may save you time if there are long queues.
 Admission fees vary depending on the season and the age of the visitor, but start at around £19 for adults and £10.50 for children.
 You can spend a good few hours in here and the price is totally worth it.

 There is a large cafe, toilets and lockers plus a great gift shop before you leave!